 05.01 ITAAC-related Construction Inspection.
-The
+The NRC staff will perform the inspections listed in Appendix A to evaluate the licensee’s ITAAC-related construction activities.

 05.02 Inspection Planning.
-The staff shall develop an inspection plan to verify that ITAAC-related construction activities.
-This plan shall include as a minimum the baseline inspection requirements for the selected certified reactor design.
+The staff shall develop and maintain an inspection plan to verify that it is successfully performing ITAAC-related construction activities.
+This plan shall include, as a minimum, the baseline targeted ITAAC inspection requirements for the selected certified reactor design, as modified per Section 06.04, Process for the Modification of the ITAAC Target Set.
 The plan shall provide the level of detail necessary to determine the general time-frame in which each occurrence of an inspection procedure is to take place.

-a. he licensee’s construction schedule to identify when key activities will be available for inspection.
+a.
+Use the licensee’s construction schedule to identify when key activities will be available for inspection.

 b.
-The overall schedule will incorporate all of the planned inspection activities for the planned period of construction. he overall construction inspection schedule for planning of inspection resources (i.e., ensuring the required inspection skills or engineering disciplines are available when required).
+The overall schedule will incorporate all of the planned inspection activities for the planned period of construction.
+Use the overall construction inspection schedule for planning of inspection resources (i.e., ensuring the required inspection skills or engineering disciplines are available when required).

 c.
+Consider bundling ITAAC with the same or similar design commitments and inspections, tests, and analyses (ITA) during the inspection planning process to maximize efficiency and use of NRC inspection resources.

-05. Inspection Results.
-NRC inspections of ITAAC-related work result in the early identification and resolution of problems, their root causes, and generic implications. inspection observations and inspection results in accordance with IMC 0613 Construction Inspection Reports.
+05.03 Inspection Results.
+NRC inspections of ITAAC-related work result in the early identification and resolution of problems, their root causes, and generic implications.
+Document inspection observations and inspection results in accordance with IMC 0613, “Power Reactor Construction Inspection Reports.”

 The staff will use CIPIMS to link inspection results to the docket, the inspection report, and the specific ITAAC.